Classification of materials with phonon angular momentum and microscopic origin of angular momentum: Example: broken inversion-symmetry (class III)

-Figure~\ref{fig:wc} shows calculated phonon band structure of tungsten-carbide, WC.
-Phonons with angular momentum along the $z$-axis are indicated with color.
-Different colors correspond to different signs of the phonon angular momentum.
-In agreement with our earlier analysis (see also Fig.~\ref{fig:summ}) phonons in class III have opposite angular momentum at $\bm{q}$ and $-\bm{q}$.
-Given a normalized eigenvector $\xi_{\alpha i}$ of the dynamical matrix (here $\alpha$ is Cartesian direction and $i$ is atomic index) the phonon angular momentum is given as,
+Figure~\ref{fig:wc} shows calculated phonon band structure, and phonon angular momentum, of tungsten-carbide, WC.
+Phonons with angular momentum along the $z$-axis are indicated with red and blue color.
+Different colors correspond to different signs of the phonon angular momentum $l^z$.
+As can be seen from Fig.~\ref{fig:wc} phonons in class III have opposite angular momentum at $\bm{q}$ and $-\bm{q}$, which is in agreement with Eq.~\ref{fig:wc} and sketch in Fig.~\ref{fig:summ}.